-Inappropriate sexual behaviour with or towards children is unacceptable and is likely to be unlawful.
-Whilst the statutory age of sexual consent can vary from country to country, for example, it is 16 years of age in the UK, some countries may also set out that certain conduct by a person in a "position of trust" or responsibility is considered to be a sexual offence even if the child has attained the legal age of consent.
+Inappropriate sexual behaviour with or towards Children is unacceptable and is likely to be unlawful.
+Whilst the statutory age of sexual consent can vary from country to country, for example, it is 16 years of age in the

+UK, some countries may also set out that certain conduct by a person in a "position of trust" or responsibility is a sexual offence even if the Child has attained the legal age of consent.

-Therefore, to address the risk of sexual abuse perpetrated by adults exploiting an imbalance of power over a child or young person, the ITF applies the "Relationship of Trust" doctrine.
-This covers relationships between a Covered Person who cares for, advises, supervises, trains or supports any child participating in any tennis activity.
+Therefore, to address the risk of sexual abuse perpetrated by Adults exploiting an imbalance of power over a Child, the ITF applies the "Relationship of Trust" doctrine.
+This covers relationships between a Child and any Covered Person who cares for, advises, supervises, trains or supports the Child participating in any tennis activity.
+No sexual relationship of any nature should take place where such a Relationship of Trust exists.

-Relationships of Trust covers all children aged under 18 and protects young people who, even though they are legally able to consent to sexual activity, are still considered vulnerable to sexual abuse and exploitation.
-This behaviour can be especially prevalent when persons under the age of 18 years are participating in a predominantly adult environment.
+This Relationships of Trust provision seeks to protect those Children aged under 18 who, even though they are legally able to consent to sexual activity, are still considered vulnerable to sexual abuse and exploitation through an imbalance of power.
+This behaviour can be especially prevalent when Children under the age of 18 years are working closely with Adult professionals such as coaches and medical staff and/or participating in a predominantly Adult environment.
 Irrespective of whether the sexual relationship is consensual, the imbalance of power makes such a relationship abusive and would constitute a serious violation of this Policy.